ZenithClown/finfolio/README.md

 ## 📜 Getting Started

-This is now a [NextJS](https://nextjs.org) project using [PostgREST](https://docs.postgrest.org/en/v13/) that automatically provides REST API for the underlying tables and data.
+This is now a [NextJS](https://nextjs.org) project using [PostgREST](https://docs.postgrest.org/en/v13/) that automatically provides RESTful API for the underlying tables and data.
 Since the data is hosted in a secured cloud of choice by the end user, so any new changes in the database can automatically reflect in the RESTful API design without updating the underlying ORM models giving the felxibility and reducing coding dependency when the underying is updated.